rcherny/Front-End-Architecture-Checklist/BaseFrontEndArch.md

  * Minification and Concatenation of CSS
    * Will there be any preprocessing?
  * Minification and Concatenation of JS
  * Locally performed?
  * Automated as part of backend build?
  * Both?
+ * Cache strategy, or Cache busting strategy?
+ * How will files be updated to point to built file versions?

 ### Build & Deployment
  * Platform considerations